ggilmore/livestreamerFM/README.md

 LIVESTREAMER_CONFIG_FILE_LOCATION: This utility generates a config file that the Livestreamer app uses.
 This part of the command tells livestreamerFM where to store the generated file.

+##TODO:
+-add config file support so that you don't have to type in all these commands every time -add basic parsing of url so that there is an url -> audio_option matching -write basic webui